 An Astronomy Guest Speaker Series Event – a collaboration of the Astronomy Club of Asheville and UNC Asheville

 Please note: Due to a scheduling conflict with the UNC Asheville Department of Mathematics Parsons Lecture featuring NASA aeronautical engineer and mathematician Christine Darden, the Astronomy Club of Asheville meeting has been moved to Wednesday, February 28th at 7:00 p.m. instead of our normal first-Thursday-of-the-month date.

-Thursday night, 7:00 – 9:00 p.m. – In Rhoades Robinson Hall (RRO 125) on the UNC Asheville campus.
+Wednesday night, 7:00 – 9:00 p.m. – In the Manheimer Room at the lower level of the Reuter Center on the UNC Asheville campus.
 This meeting is free and open to the general public.

 “The Kessler Syndrome: A Problem Created by Natural Law, Solved only with Human Intervention” – Presented by Donald J. Kessler, astrophysicist and retired NASA scientist

 Today’s orderly solar system is the result of a 4.6 billion year chaotic process that formed the major planets orbiting our Sun.
 In some parts of our solar system, however, this chaotic process continues – the asteroid belt and comets generate natural debris in the form of meteoroids that have none of the orbital characteristics of the major planets.
 While larger asteroid fragments can become a hazard to life on Earth, smaller fragments represent a hazard to spacecraft.